 Some common problems that can occur can be easy fixes.

-Your system may not kick on, or produce cool air
+Your HVAC Issues may not kick on, or produce cool air

 Your first step may be as easy as ensuring that the system is turned on, and has power before assuming it has broken completely.